Interior Design (IDE)

 Prerequisite: IDE 251.
 Corequisite: IDE 303.
 Medium-scale design projects are used to explore the principles of retail design and merchandising, focusing on the translation of clearly stated program goals and objectives into unique spatial solutions.
 Offered fall only.

 IDE 302 COMPUTER APPLICATIONS FOR INTERIOR DESIGN I

 Intermediate-level course.
 Integrates computer presentation software to augment concurrent Interior Design studio, professional practice, and stand-alone projects.
 Digital 3-D modeling and 2-D presentation tools, in conjunction with computer-aided design (CAD) software, are used to translate students' fundamental manual presentation techniques to digital drawing, modeling, and layout.
 Offered fall only.

-Corequisite: IDE 301.
+Prerequisites: IDE 202.
+Understanding and creation of detailing and construction documentation of interior spaces.
 Interior designs are taken from concept to construction via micro-design projects.
-Emphasis on the exploration and marriage of materials, construction techniques, prototype modeling, and drawing conventions as professional communication tools.
-Material interfaces and transitions are designed; lighting is integrated; notes, reference marks, and key tag conventions are implemented; and professional project sets are completed.
-Course includes manual and computer-aided drafting techniques.
-Offered fall only.
+Emphasis is on the exploration and marriage of materials, construction techniques, prototype modeling and drawing conventions as professional communication tools.
+Material interfaces and transitions are designed, lighting is integrated, notes, reference marks and key tag conventions are implemented and professional construction document project sets are completed.
+Offered every fall semester

 IDE 351 INTERIOR DESIGN IV

 Prerequisite: IDE 301.
 Information-gathering research and analysis is the basis to solve the functional and spatial requirements of complex public buildings, such as museums, libraries, health-care facilities, and cinemas.
 Special emphasis is placed on adjacencies, circulation, articulation, and the shaping of space.
 Offered spring only.

 IDE 352 COMPUTER APPLICATIONS FOR INTERIOR DESIGN II